our mission and vision:

 Like many other local independent schools, Seattle School for Boys uses the online Ravenna platform to help streamline the admissions process.
 If you have applied to other schools using Ravenna, you’ll be able to leverage the work that you put into completing those applications.
 If SSB is the only Ravenna school to which you are applying, we hope that you’ll find the process to be efficient and easy to use.
 If you would prefer to complete our application materials by hand, simply email us at firstname.lastname@example.org and we will send you PDFs or hard copies as requested.

 Because SSB is a new school, it is critical to us (and surely to you as well) that you have the opportunity to get to know us and our program and that we have the opportunity to get to know you and your child.
-With this in mind, we invite you to attend our informational sessions and other events and, once you have submitted your application materials, we will work with you to schedule time for us to have a conversation about what SSB can offer to your son and what your hopes and dreams are for your son’s middle school education.
+With this in mind, we invite you to attend our informational sessions, open houses, tours and other events and, once you have submitted your application materials, we will work with you to schedule time for us to have a conversation about what SSB can offer to your son and what your hopes and dreams are for your son’s middle school education.

 Is your son a pioneer?

 As a new school, we recognize that your commitment to join us requires a leap of faith.
 We can’t show you classrooms full of rapt students or impress you with the paths taken by alums.

 But we can assure you that we are dedicated to serving the needs of middle-school-aged boys, we are confident that SSB’s innovative curriculum will be academically enthralling and challenging, and we are ready to provide support and guidance for the social-emotional needs of SSB students.

-By joining Seattle School for Boys in its inaugural year, your son will be a pioneer embarking on an academic journey fueled by curiosity, engagement, and a joyful approach to learning.
+By joining Seattle School for Boys in its second year, your son will join a cohort of pioneers embarking on an academic journey fueled by curiosity, engagement, and a joyful approach to learning.

 Tuition based on a tiered approach depending on financial capacity